The Diagnostics and Possible Evolution in Active Galactic Nuclei Associated With Starburst Galaxies: Introduction

 \section{Introduction}

 To constrain the galaxy formation and evolution process, it is essential to understand the nuclear activity in nearby galaxies (Constantin et al. 2009).
-As galaxies evolve, they usually experience the phases of their star formation rates increasing substantially, which is often ascribed to large-scale perturbations in their structure, for example, interactions triggering the formation of bars, resulting in the accumulation of large numbers of gas in their nuclei (Bernard-Salas et al. 2009).
+As galaxies evolve, they usually experience the phases of their star formation rates increasing substantially, which is often ascribed to large-scale perturbations in their structure, such as, interactions triggering the formation of bars, resulting in the accumulation of large numbers of gas in their nuclei (Bernard-Salas et al. 2009).
 For the complexity and importance of the starburst and nuclear activities in the nuclear region, the study of starburst-active galactic nucleus (AGN) connection is a crucial component of modern astrophysics.
-Based on the results of X-ray imaging and spectroscopic analysis of a sample of Seyfert 2 galaxies (Sy2s), Levenson et al. (2001) concluded that starbursts and AGNs may be part of a common evolution sequence.
+Based on the results of X-ray imaging and spectroscopic analysis of a Seyfert 2 galaxy (Sy2) sample, starbursts and AGNs are regarded as part of a general evolutionary sequence (Levenson et al. 2001).

 Some of the fundamental study for the evolution can date back to the 1980s.
 Close companions or part of interacting systems were found in the Seyfert galaxies and luminous $Infrared~Astronomical~Satellite ~(IRAS)$ galaxies ($L_{\rm FIR}>10^{11}L_{\sun}$; Mirabel $\&$ Wilson 1984; Sanders et al. 1986).
-In addition, many results indicated that the galaxy interactions play a critical role in boosting not only the far-infrared luminosity but also the $L_{\rm FIR}/M(\rm H_{2})$ ratio (Sanders $\&$ Mirabel 1985; Young et al. 1986), and in the case of strong interactions or mergers, significantly increase the total supply of molecular gas fueling the starburst.
+In addition, many results indicated that the galaxy interactions play a critical role in boosting not only the far-infrared luminosity but also the $L_{\rm FIR}/M(\rm H_{2})$ ratio (Sanders $\&$ Mirabel 1985; Young et al. 1986), and in the case of strong interactions or mergers, they significantly increase the total supply of molecular gas fueling the starburst.
 The merger-driven evolutionary sequence initially proposed by Sanders et al. (1988) suggests that the merger of two gas-rich disk galaxies can eventually form an elliptical galaxy.